This post may contain affiliate links. Read my full disclosure policy.

 Herbal tea is medicine for the body, mind, and spirit.
 The more intention you bring to the whole process the more benefit you will reap.
 As is true in most areas of our lives!

-- Peppermint– promotes alertness, great for headaches, aids digestive disorders and body aches and pains.
+- Peppermint– promotes alertness, is great for headaches, and aids digestive disorders and body aches and pains.

-- Tulsi– supports the mood, energizes and stimulates the mind, sharpens awareness, uplifts mood, supports immune function.
+- Tulsi– also known as holy basil, supports the mood, energizes and stimulates the mind, sharpens awareness, uplifts mood, and supports immune function.
 It is a powerful adaptogen, helping to regulate hormones and deal with stress.

-- Gota Kola– balances the brain, heals connective tissue, enhances clarity of thinking, stimulates memory.
+- Gota Kola– balances the brain, heals connective tissue, enhances clarity of thinking, and stimulates memory.

 - Ginkgo Biloba- increases microcirculation and blood flow, anti-inflammatory.

-- Rosemary– improves memory, cognitive function, can decrease pain and inflammation.
+- Rosemary– improves memory and cognitive function and can decrease pain and inflammation.

-- Bacopa or Brahmi- in Auyerveda balances all three doshas, enhances cognitive function, increases mental focusing.
+- Bacopa or Brahmi- in Ayurveda balances all three doshas, enhances cognitive function, and increases mental focusing.

-- Lemon balm-restores the nervous system, great for indigestion, acid reflux and irritability.
-It can bring feelings of ease, happiness, lightness, supports cognitive health.
+- Lemon balm leaves -restores the nervous system and is great for indigestion, acid reflux, and irritability.
+It can bring feelings of ease, happiness, and lightness and support cognitive health.

 - Passionflower – takes everything down a notch.
 Calms mind-chatter and anxiety-driven insomnia.
 Improves sleep quality.

-- Skullcap- helps to settle the mind chatter, eases anxiety, quells nerve irritation, muscle tension, strengthens the nervous system over time.
+- Skullcap- helps to settle the mind chatter, eases anxiety, quells nerve irritation and muscle tension, and strengthens the nervous system over time.

-- Chamomile– calming, good for anxiety, stress, and jitters.
-Soothes indigestion, boosts immunity, calms the parasympathetic nervous system.
+- Chamomile flowers– calming and good for anxiety, stress, and jitters.
+It soothes indigestion, boosts immunity, and calms the parasympathetic nervous system.

-- Lavender– calming, relieves stress, lifts mood, promotes a state of ease.
+- Lavender– calming, relieves stress, lifts mood, and promotes a state of ease.

 - Rose– calming, soothing, relaxing, helps to lift depression.

-- Valerian- strongly sedating, relaxing, helps with nervous anxiety, restlessness, and insomnia, relaxes muscle tension.
+- Valerian- strongly sedating, and relaxing, helps with nervous anxiety, restlessness, and insomnia, and relaxes muscle tension.

-- Licorice– soothes the digestive tract, helps the body absorb nutrients, anti-inflammatory.
+- Licorice– soothes the digestive tract, helps the body absorb nutrients, good for sore throat and flu, and is anti-inflammatory.

 - Dandelion root– strengthens and nourishes the liver, helps to break down food and digest fats, digestive aid.

-- Milk Thistle– protects and nourishes the liver, (best to obtained whole seed and then grind for highest nutrient extraction).
+- Milk Thistle -protects and nourishes the liver (it is best to obtain whole seeds and then grind them for the highest nutrient extraction).

 - Schisandra – regulates the immune system, protects the liver and other organs, promotes vitality.

-- Ginger- increases circulation, promotes digestion, increases the potency of other herbs, anti-inflammatory.
+- Ginger root- increases circulation, promotes digestion, increases the potency of other herbs, and is anti-inflammatory.

-- Cacao Nibs– can lower blood pressure, elevate mood, supports healthy cholesterol levels.
+- Cacao Nibs– can lower blood pressure, elevate mood, and support healthy cholesterol levels.

-- Chicory Root- high in inulin, helps to cleanse the liver, improves digestion.
+- Chicory Root- high in inulin, helps to cleanse the liver and improves digestion.

 - Stevia– (natural green leaf form) 200 times sweeter than sugar!
-Antioxidant supports healthy cholesterol levels and blood pressure levels.
+Antioxidants support healthy cholesterol and blood pressure levels.

 (We recognize that every body is unique and we all have different needs.
 We are making no claims here, just gently suggesting exploration with herbal tea. 😊)